Ibbi-Sin: Amorite invasion

-In years seven and eight of Ibbi-Sin's kingship, the price of grain increased to 60 times the norm, which means that the success of the Amorites in disrupting the Ur III empire is, at least in part, a product of attacks on the agricultural and irrigation systems.
+In years seven and eight of Ibbi-Sin's kingship, the price of grain increased to 60 times the norm, which means that the success of the Amorites in disrupting the kingdom of Ur is, at least in part, a product of attacks on the agricultural and irrigation systems.

 Invasion by Elam

-These attacks brought famine and caused an economic collapse in the empire, paving the way for the Elamites under Kindattu to strike into Ur and capture the king.
+These attacks brought famine and caused an economic collapse in the kingdom, paving the way for Elam under Kindattu to strike into Ur and capture the king.
 The Lament for Sumer and Ur describe the fall of Ur and the fate of Ibbi-Sin:

 Year names

 All the year names of Ibbi-Sin are known, documenting the major events of his reign.
 The main year names are: